 The Hero Ingredient: These vegan tacos are an undeniably yummy version of Mexican classics.
 Dana Shultz of Minimalist Baker credits the “Bell and poblano peppers and juicy and satisfying portobello mushrooms.”

-Pro Tip: You can make edits to this recipe depending on your preferences.
+Pro Tip: You can customize this recipe depending on your preferences.
 Not a mushroom fan?
 “Omit them,” suggests Shultz, or for vegetarian options, add a scrambled egg into the mix.

 Why We Love It: There’s something about building your own fajita dinner that’s just too much fun to pass up.
-Whether it’s with a gathering of friends, or just your usual suspects, this is a great way to get everyone together to enjoy a clean-ingredient meal.
+Whether it’s with a gathering of friends, or a party of one, this is a great way to enjoy a clean-ingredient meal.

 The Recipe: Homemade Pumpkin Pasta